 Timothy E. Harris, MD

-Dr. Timothy Harris was born and raised in Lynchburg, Virginia.
+Dr. Harris was born and raised in Lynchburg, VA.
 He received his bachelor's degree in German from Davidson College and attended medical school at the University of Virginia.
-He completed his orthopaedic surgery residency at the University of Arizona and then continued his postgraduate training with a fellowship in orthopaedic trauma at the R. Adams Cowley Shock Trauma Center in Baltimore, Maryland.
+He completed his Orthopaedic Surgery residency at the University of Arizona and then continued his postgraduate training with a fellowship in orthopaedic trauma at the R. Adams Cowley Shock Trauma Center in Baltimore, MD.